 Raw cacao nibs and raw chocolates are both unroasted.
 However, raw chocolates follow strict self-imposed standards.

 Raw chocolate makers strictly monitor the process from fermentation up to molding.
 Each step should not exceed above 40ºC.

-However, safety practitioners are against the idea.
+Safety practitioners are against the idea of raw cacao nibs and raw chocolates.
 Roasting, which is about 100-150ºC, is the only part of the process that kills microbes.

 However, cacao in its pure form is not a preferred microbes breeding ground.
-It’s not invulnerable of contamination but proliferation is unlikely, unless you add milk.
+It can carry microbes but proliferation is unlikely, unless you add milk.

 Want to eat them raw?
 The choice is up to you!
-As of now, I’ve never heard of cacao having E coli or Salmonella that have caused health problems.
+As of now, I’ve never heard of cacao having E. coli or Salmonella that caused health problems.

 Chocolatier selling freshly roasted cacao is rare.
 However, you can buy them freshly roasted upon request.